In creative writing, ideas are everything. No matter how good a writer you might be, without ideas you will have nothing to create.

 My two-step process for finding ideas for fiction is simplicity itself, but also magical in its results...

-And here I take things one step further and offer a way of "trying out" a writing idea before you commit all of your time and energy to it.
+This article shows you how to "try out" an idea before you commit all of your time and energy to it.